top of page

 “An artist who shares a little of themselves – their passion, inspiration and knowledge – to create a piece of handmade work, which has an authenticity, ‘a soul’, is immeasurable.”

-Her artistic talent is embedded in her DNA – her passion for textiles developed at an early age whilst watching her mother and grandmothers, all gifted seamstresses.
-Her father a draughtsman, and grandfather, a talented engineer, also played a part – their ability to visualise in 3D, and to deftly turn a sketch into an object, is a skill that Amanda has inherited and which is manifest in her work today.
+Her artistic talent is embedded in her DNA – her passion for textiles developed at an early age whilst watching her grandmothers, both gifted seamstresses.
+Her grandfather, a talented engineer, also played a part – his ability to visualise in three dimensions, and to deftly turn a sketch into an object, is a skill that Amanda has inherited, and which is manifest in her work today.
 These attributes, together with her love of mark-making, are the basis from which each piece of work is created.

 bottom of page